The Magic Before Baby: Creative Maternity Portraits | HD Family Photographer

 And, it’s totally worth it, wouldn’t you agree?

-I didn’t have the ideal color fabric, so I played with the colors in Photoshop.
+I didn’t have the ideal color fabric, so I played with color in Photoshop.

 Which is your favorite?